adevur/docker-easy-samba/docs/DOCUMENTATION.md

 > NOTE: this method has been introduced in `ConfigGen.js` version `1.4`.

-- PARAMETERS: `sharename` and `rules` (optional)
+- ARGUMENTS: `sharename` and `rules` (optional)

   - PARAMETER `sharename`: it is a string that contains the name of the share

   - PARAMETER `rules`: it is an array of strings that contains all the access rules to remove from the specified share; if this parameter is missing, all the access rules of the share will be removed

 EXAMPLE:
 ```js